cardboardaardvark/talos/README.md

 * Build the talos-bin target to compile the kernel.
 There are again many ways to do this but as an example try: nice cmake --build . -j4 -t talos-bin

+### Running The Kernel

+* The kernel outputs log messages to the VGA screen and to PC serial port #1.

 * Once the kernel is built you can execute it inside QEMU with something like: qemu-system-i386 --kernel talos.bin